Porous cylinder arrays for optimal wake and drag characteristics: Results

-Comparing the distribution of individuals from generations 11, 22 and 33 in Figure~\ref{fig:nsga}, we do not observe a marked change in the results, although there is an increase in the number of high-drag individuals in later generations.
+Comparing the distribution of individuals from generations 11, 22 and 33 in Figure~\ref{fig:nsga}, we do not observe a significant change in the overall distribution of the results, although there is an increase in the number of high-drag individuals in later generations.
 Given this convergence, the optimization procedure was stopped after 33 generations.
 Individuals that comprise the final Pareto front are identified in Figure~\ref{fig:gen33}.
-This front consists of various distinct cylinder arrangements, all of which are optimal in their own right, i.e., no other solution is better than these Pareto-optimal individuals in \emph{both} fitness metrics (i.e., lower enstrophy and higher drag).
-Four of these Pareto-optimal individuals were selected for further analysis, namely, the two individuals at the extreme ends of the distribution, as well as two intermediate individuals.
+This front consists of various distinct cylinder arrangements, all of which are optimal in their own right, i.e., no other solution is better than these Pareto-optimal individuals in \emph{both} fitness metrics (i.e., lower enstrophy and higher drag simultaneously).
+Four of these Pareto-optimal individuals were selected for further analysis, namely, the two individuals at the extreme ends of the Pareto front, as well as two intermediate individuals.
 These individuals are depicted in Figure \ref{fig:chosenones}, along with images of the physical models used for investigating the wake flow using the PIV experiments.